Fortnite Sapling Groot location: How to rescue Sapling Groot from Holly Hedges Nursery

-Once you unlock Groot in the battle pass, you'll find a challenge that requires you to find the Fortnite Sapling Groot location and rescue your little plant buddy.
-This is the first of three Groot Fortnite Awakening challenges you'll have to complete if you want the complete version of the character.
-The exact wording of this task tells you you have to do this:
+Once you unlock Groot in the battle pass, you'll receive a challenge that requires you to find the Fortnite Sapling Groot location and rescue your little plant buddy.
+This is the first of three Groot Fortnite Awakening challenges you'll have to complete if you want the full version of the character, and the exact wording of this task tells you that you have to do this:

 - Rescue Sapling Groot from Holly Hedges Nursery